kaiomurz/mlflow-framework/README.md

 - regression using various conventional machine learning and neural network tools, and
 - time series forecasting using various libraries such as Prophet or Darts

-Thus this dataset can a good example of how the framework an orchestrate in a modular fashion ML Flow experiments using the various machine learning methods.
+Thus, this dataset can a good example of how the framework an orchestrate in a modular fashion ML Flow experiments using the various machine learning methods.

 To get a sense of how the eventual framework will work, please install the dependencies as listed in `requirements.txt` and run the `train.py` file.
 It will
 - read the the specifications for various models provided in `Specs.yaml`